-When you reach a milestone, thank everyone who contributed, and thank yourself!
+When you reach a milestone, thank everyone who contributed and yourself!
 Reward the highest performers.
 This will go a long way!

 9. Ask Your Donors For Inputs

 Your donors and supporters have a lot of great ideas.
-All you need to do is ask them about it!
+All you need to do is listen!

 When you’re brainstorming for the upcoming year/project/fundraising campaign, don’t hesitate to ask for their input.